gverni/electronExpress/README.md

 # electronExpress
 Sample electron application that run express.
 It's based on electron version 1.2.0 and express 4.14.0.

-To install dependencies and start use
+After you've cloned/downaloded the repository, use the following command to install dependencies and run the app:

 ```
  npm install && npm start